microsoft/OMS-docker/docs/solution-onboarding.md

 provisioningState       : Succeeded
 ```

-## Deploy using Azure CLI on Linux:
+## Deploy using Azure CLI on Linux
 - Run the following command from the folder containing the template files:

 ``` sh